Kid Cudi and Aaron Paul in "Need for Speed" (2014)

 Tour these gems seen on screen in and near Columbus

-Home to the Army Rangers, Fort Benning employs more than 120,000 active-duty military, personnel and their families.
-It was originally established during World War I and has been used in over a dozen film, television and documentary projects.
+Home to the Army Rangers, Fort Moore employs more than 120,000 active-duty military, personnel and their families.
+It was established during World War I and has been used in over a dozen film, television and documentary projects.
 Among the most well-known are "We Were Soldiers," which used the Riverside Commandant’s Home and New Soldier Plaza, "The Green Berets," "Tank" and "The General's Daughter."
-John Wayne, who starred in "The Green Berets," stayed at The Round House on Fort Benning during filming.
+John Wayne, who starred in "The Green Berets," stayed at The Round House on Fort Moore during filming.
 Although you can't go traipsing around the active base on your own, you can visit the National Infantry Museum, an award-winning museum that details American military history from the Revolutionary War to the present.

 RiverCenter for the Performing Arts

 Opened in 2002, this community performing arts space features a theatre that hosts the Columbus Symphony Orchestra, touring Broadway shows and lectures.
 It also has a smaller theater and black box space.
 The stunning brick and iron RiverCenter for the Performing Arts is located in the heart of downtown, within view of the Chattahoochee River.
 So, it makes sense that the film "The Fighting Temptations," about a gospel choir, would use such a setting for its final scenes.
 The movie starred Cuba Gooding Jr. and Beyonce and employed a number of locals as extras.